Alejogb1/email-signup-form/README.md

 ## grid or grid--small?

 In this case we do not have other grid elements that are being used, only one.
-But in the case we've had more than one, the modifier "grid--small" would be used.
+So in the case we've had more than one, the modifier "grid--small" would be used.

 Same applies for input--small